 However, while it’s also possible to contract HIV this way, the risk is “extremely low”.

 “There’s a theoretical risk that HIV infection can occur from infected semen coming into contact with the eye mucous membrane.
-But to date, there have not been any specific published case reports,” notes Dr Huang.
+But to date, there have not been any specific published case reports.”

-You’ll want to rub your eye if this happens to you but don’t—you might make things worse.
+You’ll naturally want to rub your eye if semen gets into it but don’t—you might make things worse.
 Instead, immediately rinse with either water or saline solution.

 “Make sure you irrigate your eye thoroughly by pulling both the upper and lower eyelids up and down to wash out as much semen as possible.
 And don’t use soap.
 This will result in more severe irritation and inflammation,” says Dr Huang.